 - Proof of relationship to child (birth certificate)

-- Bank statements (28 days, showing required maintenance)
+- Bank statements (28 consecutive days, showing required maintenance funds)

 - Evidence of UK accommodation arrangements